WemyssJ/RvTK/README.md

 The latest version will replace the previous installation while maintaining existing configuration settings.

+---

 ### Uninstalling RvTK

-RvTK includes a uninstaller that allows users to remove the add-in and manage stored configuration settings.
+RvTK includes a dedicated uninstaller that allows users to remove the add-in and manage stored configuration settings.

 > **Note:** The RvTK uninstaller is located at:
 >
 > ```
 > %appdata%\RvTK\RvTK uinstaller\uninstaller.exe
+> ```

+The uninstaller provides three options:

+* **Remove Plugin Only** - Removes RvTK add-in files while keeping user configuration settings.
+* **Clear Personal Configuration** - Removes user settings and preferences while keeping the RvTK installation.
+* **Complete Clean Uninstall** - Removes RvTK, including add-in files, configuration files, and stored preferences.

+After uninstalling, restart Autodesk Revit to ensure all RvTK components are fully removed.

 ---

+## Trial Period & Feedback

+Each installation of RvTK includes a **45-day trial period**, allowing users to explore and test the available tools.

+During the development phase, the trial period will be renewed with each new patch release, ensuring users testing the latest improvements have continued access.

+Feedback, bug reports, and feature suggestions are encouraged and can be submitted directly through the **inbuilt feedback button within RvTK**.

+---

-## Enterprise Deployment
+## BIM Manager Deployment

 RvTK includes built-in tools to support organisation-wide deployment and configuration management.